dtasada/GnomeMansLand/codebase_analysis.md

 ### `src/client/game/WorldData.zig`

--   The use of `c.malloc` should be replaced with a Zig allocator.
-This will improve safety and make the code more idiomatic.
 -   The `Rgb` and `Color` structs could be moved to a separate file to improve organization and reusability.
 -   The `genTerrainMesh` function is very large and complex.
 It could be broken down into smaller functions to improve readability and maintainability.

-### `src/client/state/InGame.zig`

--   This file has grown too large and handles too many responsibilities (input, camera, UI, game logic).
-It should be refactored into smaller, more focused modules.
-For example, the input handling logic could be moved to its own file, and the UI drawing code could be moved to a separate UI module.
--   The `handleKeys` function is very long and handles many different inputs.
-It could be broken down into smaller functions for each type of input (e.g., camera movement, player movement, UI interaction).

 ### `src/server/Server.zig`